mehdirt/Traffic-Control-System/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

 ## 🙏 Acknowledgments